-Do you need to bill customers and clients repeatedly every week, month or year?
+Do you need to bill customers and clients on a weekly basis, monthly, or yearly?
 If your answer is yes, then this article is right for you.
-You will learn how they can help you do this seamlessly.
-With subscriptions, you can bill customers at regular intervals and schedules.

-On its own, Woocommerce cannot handle subscriptions.
-To get this function, you have to install a subscription plugin.
+You will learn how you do this with ease.
+With WooCommerce subscriptions, you can bill customers at regular billing periods and schedules.
+However, Woocommerce cannot handle subscriptions on its own, you need to install a plugin.

-In this article, we will be looking into the benefits of setting up a Woocommerce Subscription.
-More importantly, we will present to you the best 5 Woocommerce Subscription plugins for WordPress.
+In this article, we will be looking into the benefits of setting up a WooCommerce Subscription.
+We will also present to you the best 5 Woocommerce Subscription plugins for WordPress.

-Simply put, WooCommerce Subscriptions plugins help you manage your subscription-based store seamlessly.
+Simply put, WooCommerce Subscriptions plugins help you manage a subscription-based store.

 Generally, WooCommerce Subscription plugins do not store your customer’s financial details.
 These are stored by the payment gateway.